Speak to a local memory care advisor 24/7: (888) 595-9951

 Boardman Cottage

-Boardman Cottage specializes in providing memory care in Waldo county, Maine.
-Boardman Cottage provides luxurious amenities that include local transportation services, staff nurses trained in dementia care and color-coordinated rooms to help with memory to any seniors who reside in Islesboro, ME and nearby areas.
-Boardman Cottage is located at 131 Main Rd, 04073 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Boardman Cottage excels at providing Alzheimer’s care in Waldo county, Maine.
+Boardman Cottage provides luxurious amenities that include access to geriatric physician, aided morning and evening dressing and on-site occupational and physical therapy services to any seniors who reside in Islesboro, ME and nearby areas.
+Boardman Cottage is situated at 131 Main Rd, 04073 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 Waldo County Spectrum Generations Adp